zaphosting/docs/docs/server-truenas-scale.md

 ## Conclusion

-Congratulations, you have successfully installed and configured TrueNAS SCALE on your dedicated server.
+Congratulations, you have successfully installed and configured TrueNAS SCALE on your server.
 For further questions or assistance, please don't hesitate to contact our support team, which is available daily to assist you! 🙂